alexkeizer/QpfTypes/README.md

 # A (co)datatype package for Lean 4, based on Quotients of Polynomial Functors

-This library implements a `codata` command, which can be used to define *coinductive* types using a syntax similar to `inductive`.
+This library implements a `codata` command, which can be used to define *coinductive* types in [Lean 4](https://leanprover-community.github.io/) using a syntax similar to `inductive`.
 For example, the following specifies a type of (potentially) infinite lists.